bbqkees/ems-esp-domoticz-plugin/README.md

 On the first run the plugin will create several devices and sensors in Domoticz.<br>
 The plugin then subscribes and publishes to the default MQTT topics of the Gateway.<br>
 The plugin captures the messages and updates the Domoticz devices and sensors automatically.<br>
+Go to the 'Devices' tab in Domoticz and search for the devices that are created.
+You can now add each device to Domoticz by clicking on the small green arrow with 'Add Device'.

 ## Updating the plugin
 To update the plugin, stop the Domoticz service (by typing `sudo systemctl stop domoticz` in the shell).<br>